helium/HIP/0103-oracle-hex-boosting.md

 - Any Hospitals
 - Any Parks

+A process for the community to recommend additions will be implemented in a future HIP.

 ## Deployment Impact and Implementation
 Nova Labs has agreed to undertake the work to implement this HIP shall it pass.
 These Oracles will be implemented one-by-one to have a faster roll out.
 The order of implementation, and assigned multipliers will be as followed: